A patient presents with burning, frequency, and urgency. With a UA showing positive leukocytes, what should be ordered next?

 Prepare for the Family Nurse Practitioner (FNP) Test with our quizzes.
 Use flashcards and multiple choice questions, each with hints and explanations.
 Get ready for your exam today!

-In the context of a patient presenting with symptoms of burning, frequency, and urgency along with a urinalysis (UA) showing positive leukocytes, the next appropriate step is to order a urine culture.
-This follow-up is warranted to confirm the presence of a urinary tract infection (UTI) and identify the specific causative organism, which can guide appropriate antibiotic treatment.
+For a patient presenting with symptoms of burning, frequency, and urgency, along with a urinalysis (UA) showing positive leukocytes, the next appropriate step is to order a urine culture.
+This is essential because it allows for the identification of the specific organism causing the urinary tract infection (UTI), which is suggested by the presence of leukocytes.
+A urine culture can provide valuable information about the bacteria present and help determine the appropriate antibiotic treatment based on sensitivity testing.

 Subscribe